 Become the Person Who Sleeps Well

-On this call, we’ll slow things down and explore a different way forward—one that supports your body, not fights against it.
+During this call, we slowed things down and explored a different way forward—one that supports your body instead of working against it.

 The Be – Do – Have Exploration

-We’ll walk through a simple but powerful reflection to help you reconnect with the version of you who sleeps well.
+We moved through a guided reflection to reconnect with the version of you who sleeps well—not by forcing change, but by understanding the internal shift that supports it.

 BE

-We’ll explore the internal state that supports sleep—calm, safety, support, and a softer relationship with bedtime.
+We explored the internal state that supports sleep—safety, calm, and a softer relationship with nighttime.

 DO

-From that place, we gently look at supportive actions and patterns—without rigid routines, pressure, or force.
+From that place, we looked at supportive actions and patterns—without pressure, rigid routines, or trying to get it “right.”

 HAVE